 Full Report: “Risk Map 2014,” Control Risks.

-According to a Pakistan news report, up to one million people in the country are addicted to heroin.
+According to statistics from criminal justice programs in Pakistan, up to one million people in the country are addicted to heroin.

 Half of the heroin addicts use needles and inject the drug while using.
 Of the 500,000 who are heroin injectors, nearly 30 percent, or 150,000 people, are infected with HIV.